clj-easy/graal-docs/CLJ-1472/README.md

 ### Run Performance Tests via perftest.clj

-The [babashka](https://github.com/borkdude/babashka) `perftest.clj` script runs the performance test against Clojure `1.10.1` unpatched and Clojure `1.10.1` with CLJ-1472 current and previous candidate patches (which are assumed to be already installed, see [Scripts](#scripts) above).
+The [babashka](https://github.com/borkdude/babashka) `perftest.clj` script runs the performance test against Clojure `1.10.1` unpatched and Clojure `1.10.1` with CLJ-1472 current and previous candidate patches.
+Patches are assumed to be already installed, see [Scripts](#scripts) above.

 Examples results from a Late 2013 iMac with Quad-Core Intel i7 running macOS 10.15.3.
 `perftest.clj` was run twice against the Amazon Corretto JVM; once against v1.8 then once against v11.0.6.